ballerina-attic/messaging-with-jms-queues/README.md

    // Implementation
 }

-// Book store service, which allows users to order books online for delivery
+// Book store service that allows users to order books online for delivery
 @http:configuration {basePath:"/bookStore"}
 service<http> bookstoreService {
     // Resource that allows users to place an order for a book